For the Purrbabies

 Just because the winter months make outdoor activities a little trickier doesn’t mean you have to avoid them altogether.
 As we know, dogs are born to run, walk, fetch, and play.
 Keeping them cooped up will only result in boredom, and we can’t have that!

-Here are three safety tips that can help you to can help you to care for your pup outdoors in the snowy season(s):
+Here are three safety tips that can help you care for your pup outdoors in the snowy season(s):

 And remember, a pup’s paws are the first contact they have with the world.
 Keeping their foot pads dry and warm is the best way to maintain their body temp and protect them from those tough winter days.